-11.5 Duration in Car
+11.4 Duration in Car

-Each occupant may not be in the solar car more than a cumulative total of six (6) hours in a given Track Event Day.
-If the solar car is stopped on the side of the road such that the occupant is allowed to exit the vehicle for an extended period of time, this stopped time is not counted towards the six (6) hours driving time.
+Each occupant may not be in the solar car more than a cumulative total of six (6) hours in a given Event Day.
+If the solar car is stopped in the pits such that the occupant is allowed to exit the vehicle for an extended period of time, this stopped time is not counted towards the six (6) hours driving time.